 Avoid a tax penalty

-I admit that since the hubs and I both became full-time self-employed last year, I waited way too long to apply for health insurance and had to pay $195 tax penalty when we filed our 2014 taxes.
+I admit that since the hubs and I both became full-time self-employed in 2014, I waited way too long to apply for health insurance and had to pay $195 tax penalty when we filed our 2014 taxes.
 In 2017, this penalty will be even higher.

 If you don’t take action to apply for health insurance by April 30, 2017 this year, you’ll have to pay a tax penalty which will be on par with inflation, or a flat 2.5% of your income, whichever is greater.